ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

 - 1.1 Possible future change: Output accessors can have the option not to have a recovery accessor.
 This is needed for instance for "trigger registers" which start an operation on the hardware.
 Also void registers don't have recovery accessors (once the void data type is supported).

 - 1.1.1 The written flag cannot be replaced by comparing the version number of the recoveryAccessor and the version number stored in the RecoveryHelper, because normal writes (without exceptions) would not update the version number of the recoveryAccessor.
+- 1.1.1 The flag is atomic so it can be set without getting the recoveryLock again in doPostRead().
+This has to happen before calling DeviceModule::stopTransfer() to ensure the DeviceModule() does not start the recovery yet.
+  When clearing it in doPreRead(), and setting it in the DeviceModule during recovery, the recoveryLock must be held.

 - 1.1.2 The ordering guarantee cannot work across DeviceModules anyway.
 Different devices may go offline and recover at different times.
 Even in case of two DeviceModules which actually refer to the same hardware device there is no synchronisation mechanism which ensures the recovering procedure is done in a defined order.

-- 1.2.3 The lock excludes that the DeviceModule is between 2.3.2 and 2.3.10.
+- <strike> 1.2.3 The lock excludes that the DeviceModule is between 2.3.2 and 2.3.10.
 If it is right before, the device is still in fault state and the value written to the recoveryAccessor is guaranteed to be written in 2.3.5.
-If it is right after, the exception state has already been resolved and the real write transfer will be attempted by the ExceptionHandlingDecorator.
+If it is right after, the exception state has already been resolved and the real write transfer will be attempted by the ExceptionHandlingDecorator. </strike> Has been replacd by 4.7

 - 1.2.5 The cppext::future_queue in the TransferFuture is a notification queue and hence of the type void.
 So we don't have to "invent" any value.
 Also this injection of values is legal, since the queue is multi-producer but single-consumer.
 This means, potentially concurrent injection of values while the actual accessor might also write to the queue is allowed.
 Also, the application is the only receiver of values of this queue, so injecting values cannot disturb the backend in any way.

 - 1.5.3 The written flag for the recoveryAccessor is used to report loss of data.
 If the loss of data is already reported directly, it should not later be reported again.
 Hence the written flag is set even if there was a loss of data in this context.

-- 1.4.3 The order of locks is important here.
+- <strike> 1.4.3 The order of locks is important here.
 The recovery lock prevents the DeviceModule from entering the section 2.3.2 to 2.3.10, which includes the notification through the DeviceModule::errorIsResolvedCondVar at 2.3.9.
 The mutex DeviceModule::errorLock is the mutex used for the condition variable.
 Since the ExceptionHandlingDecorator obtains it before the DeviceModule can start the notification, it is guaranteed that the decorator does not miss the notification.
-Note that the DeviceModule::errorLock is not a shared lock, so concurrent ExceptionHandlingDecorator::preRead() will mutually exclude, but the mutex is held only for a short time until errorIsResolvedCondVar.wait() is called.
+Note that the DeviceModule::errorLock is not a shared lock, so concurrent ExceptionHandlingDecorator::preRead() will mutually exclude, but the mutex is held only for a short time until errorIsResolvedCondVar.wait() is called.</strike> See comment on striked out 1.4.3 directly.

-- 2.3.6 The exact place when this is done does not matter, as long as it is done under the lock for the recoveryAccessors.
+- <strike> 2.3.6 The exact place when this is done does not matter, as long as it is done under the lock for the recoveryAccessors. </strike> Wrong.
+It has to be exactly as described in 4.6.

 - 2.3.15 The backend has to take care that all operations, also the blocking/asynchronous reads with "waitForNewData", terminate when an exception is thrown, so recovery can take place (see DeviceAccess TransferElement specification).